Skip to main content

 Share:

-Figure 1 calls out the delimitation between development and production activities according to Appendix 1 of the Red Hat license agreement.
-To begin breaking this down, let’s start at the far left end, where systems would leverage the Developer Subscription for Teams.
+Figure 1 calls out the delimitation between development and production activities, as defined in Appendix 1 of the Red Hat license agreement.
+To begin breaking this down, let's start at the far left end, where systems would leverage the Developer Subscription for Teams.

 Development activities grouped under RHEL Developer for Teams and production activities grouped under RHEL.